rbarrimond/the-rob-vault-app/db-agent-instructions.md

 ## Few-Shot Example Mappings

 Below are example translations from Vault Sentinel JSON queries to SQL queries using the Destiny 2 vault database schema.
 Use these as reference for mapping future queries.
+All examples are grouped together for clarity.

 ---

-## Supported Intents

-The following intents are supported by the database agent.
-Each intent should be mapped to a SQL query using the schema and operational rules above.
-If an intent cannot be mapped, return a clear error message.

-- `list_items_by_stat`: List items filtered by stat value, stat name, thresholds, etc.
-- `find_items_by_name`: Find items by exact or fuzzy name match.
-- `list_items_by_perk`: List items that have a specific perk.
-- `list_items_by_type`: List items by type (e.g., armor, weapon).
-- `list_items_by_tier`: List items by tier (e.g., Legendary, Exotic).
-- `list_items_by_location`: List items by location (vault, character).
-- `list_items_by_class`: List items by class type (Hunter, Warlock, Titan).
-- `list_items_by_mod`: List items with a specific mod.
-- `list_items_by_masterwork`: List items with a specific masterwork.
-- `list_items_by_socket`: List items with a specific socket or plug.
-- `list_items_by_stat_threshold`: List items meeting a stat threshold.
-- `get_item_details`: Get details for a specific item.
-- `list_characters`: List all characters for a user.
-- `list_vault_items`: List all items in the vault.
-- `list_dim_backups`: List available DIM backups.
-- `get_character_equipment`: Get equipment for a specific character.

-Other intents may be added as needed, but only those that can be mapped to SQL queries using the schema are supported.
-Intents requiring external logic (e.g., recommendations, loadout generation) are out of scope for this agent.

 ### Example 1: List high-stat Warlock armor in the vault